Colorado Mountain College: Academics

-Colorado Mountain College offers seven bachelor’s degrees, 53 associate degrees, and 72 certificates of one-year or less.
-The college also provides GED and ESL classes, continuing education, non-credit classes, and workshops to Colorado Mountain communities.
+Colorado Mountain College offers eight bachelor's degrees, 54 associate degrees, and 77 certificates of one-year or less.
+The college also provides GED and ESL classes, continuing education, community education classes, and workshops to Colorado mountain communities.
 Most of its academic programs meet the requirements of the Colorado State Guaranteed Transfer Courses.
-Colorado Mountain College is known for small class sizes, personalized attention, and hands-on experience.

-Non-credit
+Community Education (non-credit)

-Students can choose from more than 300 different non-credit classes to continue their education at Colorado Mountain College's 11 locations.
-From French cuisine, local geology, personal financing, yoga, social media skills, or learn to crochet.
+Students can choose from more than 300 different community education (non-credit) classes.